memfault/interrupt/_drafts/gnu-make-guidelines.md

 [https://www.gnu.org/software/make/manual/html_node/Implicit-Variables.html](https://www.gnu.org/software/make/manual/html_node/Implicit-Variables.html)

-### Automatic variables
+#### Automatic Variables

-Special variables always set by make, available in recipe context.
+These are special variables always set by Make and available in recipe context.
 They can be useful to prevent duplicated names (Don't Repeat Yourself).

-A few common ones:
+A few common automatic variables:

 ```makefile
 # $@ : the target name, here it would be "test.txt"